BackBox

-BackBox is a penetration test and security assessment oriented Ubuntu-based Linux distribution providing a network and informatic systems analysis toolkit.
+BackBox is a penetration test and security assessment oriented Ubuntu-based Linux distribution providing a network and information systems analysis toolkit.
 It includes a complete set of tools required for ethical hacking and security testing.

 Contents

-The main aim of BackBox is providing an alternative, highly customizable, and well performing system.
-BackBox uses the light window manager Xfce.
-It delivers a fast, effective, customizable, and complete experience.
-It also has a very helpful community behind it.
+BackBox was designed with consideration of customisation and system performance.
+It uses the light window manager Xfce, which contributes to its relatively low resource usage.
+It also has an assistive community behind it.

-It includes some of the most used security and analysis Linux tools, aiming for a wide spread of goals, ranging from web application analysis to network analysis, from stress tests to sniffing, also including vulnerability assessment, computer forensic analysis and exploitation.
+It includes commonly used security and analysis Linux tools, aiming for a wide spread of goals, including web application analysis, network analysis, stress testing, sniffing, vulnerability assessment, computer forensic analysis and exploitation, and other tools.

-Part of the power of this distribution comes from its Launchpad repository core, constantly updated to the latest stable version of the most known and used ethical hacking tools.
+Part of the significance of this distribution comes from its Launchpad repository core, frequently updated to the latest stable version of the most known and used ethical hacking tools.
 The integration and development of new tools in the distribution follows the open source community, particularly the Debian Free Software Guidelines criteria.